ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 <grid-example title='Updating Example' name='updating-example' type='mixed' options='{ "exampleHeight": 550 }'></grid-example>

-_Note: All properties tagged as 'managed' are reactive.
+_Note: All properties that are not tagged as 'initial' are reactive.
 See our [API docs](/grid-options/) for a complete list._

 ---